 A. Yes, you can bring your own personal computer for your room.
-All of the residence hall rooms and apartments have direct access to the university network and internet.
-You will need to provide your own network card.
-Each residence hall also has a computer lab for resident use.
-To lean more about the specifications for computers in the residence hall, go to our University Information Technology web site.
+All of the residence hall rooms and apartments have direct access to the university network (both wired and wireless) and internet.
+You will need to provide your own network and/or wireless cards.
+Each residence hall also has a 24-hour computer lab for resident use.
+To learn more about the specifications for computers in the residence halls, go to our University Information Technology web site.

 Q. Are there lounges in the residence halls?

 A. Depending upon the hall in which you live, a variety of lounges are available.
 Some lounges have TVs, VCRs, microwaves, pool tables, exercise equipment and more.
 Others are set aside for quiet study or group project work.